-The purposes of the Risk Management Area are:
+The purpose of the Risk Management Area is to:

-- I. Monitor, manage, measure, control, mitigate, and report on the risks to which the Institution is exposed, including those that are not perfectly quantifiable. - II.
-Monitor that the performance of the Institution's operations is in accordance with the comprehensive risk management's limits, objectives, policies and procedures approved by the Board of Directors.
+- I Monitor, manage, measure, control, mitigate, and report on the risks to which the Institution is exposed, including those that are not perfectly quantifiable. - II Oversee that the Institution's operations comply with the limits, objectives, policies and procedures for comprehensive risk management approved by the Board of Directors.